The Right Preschool

 Finding the right preschool for your child can be daunting.
 Too many considerations to take into account; too many preschools to choose from.
 Before long, you’re overwhelmed by choices and information you can’t even begin where to start.
 In this article, you’ll find tips to help you decide what’s best for you, and, above all, what’s best for your child.

 The Ideal Age

-Most preschools in Malaysia begin accepting children at around 2 ½, but that doesn’t mean your child is ready when s/he reaches that age.
+Many if not most preschools in Malaysia begin accepting children at around 2 ½.
+That doesn’t mean your child is ready when s/he reaches such age.
 Preschool readiness has more to do where your child is emotionally and developmentally.
 Here are some key indicators that can help you decide if your child is ready to take that first step into classrooms.

 - Is your child independent?

 - Can your child spend time away from you?